logo fca transparente

 Since its creation, PPG-CNEM offers a proposal for a multidisciplinary study of Nutrition, with a view to training and improving professionals in different areas of knowledge bordering nutrition.
 Our focus is on some specific areas of Nutrition Science, such as Clinical and Epidemiological Nutrition, Food Science and Technology, Experimental Nutrition and Nutrition in Collective Feeding, but also includes the basic area, with studies focused on Physiology, Biochemistry, Cellular and Molecular Biology, Immunology and Anatomy, as well as related areas such as Sport, not only through studies of different nutritional approaches aimed at athletes, but also studies of movement and behavior, changes in locomotor pattern and responses to physical training.

-In 2016, with the review of the Program's normative and regulations, the areas of concentration and lines of research were reformulated, maintaining the multidisciplinary vocation of the program, focusing on Nutrition and its closest related area, Sport.
-The concentration areas aimed at the study of metabolism and food were merged, giving rise to a single concentration area, "Nutritional Sciences and Metabolism".
-The area of "Sports Sciences" has not been modified, having been preserved in order to enable the exercise of research within the area of Sport, bringing together studies at the interface between the two fields of knowledge.
+In 2023, with the revision of the norms and regulations of the Program, the areas of concentration and lines of research were reformulated, maintaining the multidisciplinary vocation of the program, with a focus on Nutrition and its closest related area, Sport.
+The area of "Nutritional Sciences and Metabolism" had its name changed to "Nutrition Sciences", simplifying its definition, making it more generic and aligned with the different lines of research proposed, being divided into two lines of research.
+The area of "Sports Sciences" was not modified, having been preserved with the aim of enabling research within the area of Sport, bringing together studies at the interface between the two fields of knowledge, also being divided into two lines.

-Concentration Area: Sports Sciences - AA
+Area of Concentration: Sports Sciences - AA